 Removal or avoidance of allergic triggers is the primary treatment and preventive strategy for allergy.

 Antihistamines block receptors; they do not affect histamine production or metabolism.

 H1 blockers are a mainstay of treatment for allergic disorders.
 H2 blockers are used primarily for gastric acid suppression and have limited usefulness for allergic reactions; they may be indicated as adjunctive therapy for certain atopic disorders, especially chronic urticaria.

-Oral H 1 blockers (see Table: Oral H 1 Blockers) relieve symptoms in various atopic and allergic disorders (eg, seasonal hay fever, allergic rhinitis, conjunctivitis, urticaria, other dermatoses, minor reactions to blood transfusion incompatibilities); they are less effective for allergic bronchoconstriction and systemic vasodilation.
-Onset of action is usually 15 to 30 min, with peak effects in 1 h; duration of action is usually 3 to 6 h.
+Oral H1 blockers relieve symptoms in various atopic and allergic disorders (eg, seasonal hay fever, allergic rhinitis, conjunctivitis, urticaria, other dermatoses, minor reactions to blood transfusion incompatibilities); they are less effective for allergic bronchoconstriction and systemic vasodilation.
+Onset of action is usually 15 to 30 minutes, with peak effects in 1 hour; duration of action is usually 3 to 6 hours.

-Products that contain an oral H1 blocker and a sympathomimetic (eg, pseudoephedrine) are widely available OTC for use in adults and children ≥ 12 yr.
-These products are particularly useful when both an antihistamine and a nasal decongestant are needed; however, they are sometimes contraindicated (eg, if patients are taking an MAOI).
+Products that contain an oral H1 blocker and a sympathomimetic (eg, pseudoephedrine) are widely available OTC for use in adults and children ≥ 12 years.
+These products are particularly useful when both an antihistamine and a nasal decongestant are needed; however, they are sometimes contraindicated (eg, if patients are taking a monoamine oxidase inhibitor [MAOI]).